 Engineering Project Management

-The course assessment consists of two components totalling 150 marks:
+The course assessment consists of one component totalling 75 marks:

-Both the question paper and the project are set and externally marked by the Scottish Qualifications Authority (SQA).
+The question paper is set and externally marked by the Scottish Qualifications Authority (SQA).

 The grade awarded is based on the total marks achieved across course assessment.